MilesBHuff/Optimality/readme.md

 <!----------------------------------------------------------------------------->
 ## Usage

 Settings for various applications are stored in the "/config" folder.
-Some of these applications' settings-files are not colour- or theme-specific, so make sure that you don't just blindly overwrite any pre-existing settings-files on your computer.
+Although the configuration files in this repository contain only colour- and theme- specific settings, some of them can contain more than just that -- so make sure that you don't just blindly overwrite any pre-existing settings-files on your computer.

 <!----------------------------------------------------------------------------->
 ## Licence